sngo103/pracwebdev-assignment6/README.md

 - Gabby:
   - [x] Designed UI with TailwindCSS and set up forms
   - [x] API call for "Search for a dish by name"
-  - [ ] Designed UI for displaying results
 - Samantha:
   - [x] Designed UI with TailwindCSS and set up forms
   - [x] API call for "Search for a dish by ingredient"